-Join us for Florida Finders Fest 2017, a weekend long celebration of Finds, Fellowship, and Food at the beautiful Fish and Wildlife Youth Campground in scenic Ocala National Forest October 19, 2016 through October 22, 2016.
+Join us for Florida Finders Fest 2017, a weekend long celebration of Finds, Fellowship, and Food at the beautiful Fish and Wildlife Youth Campground in scenic Ocala National Forest October 19, 2017 through October 22, 2017.
 Attending and participating in the activities are free.
 To help raise money to cover the costs of the event, we have event exclusive items available for sale.
 If you would like to camp at the group campsite, reservations for your tent or small camper are required.
 There is also a limited number or cabin and bunkhouse space available available for purchase.
-To purchase any of these, visit our online store when it open on April 1st, 2017.
+To purchase any of these, visit our online store.

 One of the key activities of Finders Fest is “The Gauntlet”, a hike of five to six miles that includes ten to twelve caches as well as number of physical and photo scavenger hunt items.
 A little known fact of Finders Fest history is that the first Gauntlet was not at the first Finders Fest.
 Rather the first Gauntlet was known as “Saint Patty’s Green Gauntlet” and was held in Osceola National Forest during NEFGA’s “Hurricanes Blow” event.
 It was a joint effort of IceCreamMan and UFBuilder.
 The event was at The Landing on Ocean Pond and was a rescheduling of an event that was cancelled several times due to the hurricanes of 2004 (thus the name).
 The winning team was “Twisted Sisters and Company” comprised of Cache and Keri, Marine Biologist, and McLeod1.